 Pitchers and catchers report to spring camp NEXT WEEK!
 Who’s excited?
 Probably not as excited as the eventual teams that will sign Eric Hosmer, Yu Darvish, JD Martinez, Mike MooseTacos, Jake Arrieta, Lance Lynn, not the Toddfather, etc. You get the point.

 If you haven’t been paying attention, baseball free agency is at a standstill.
 Dozens of quality players still remain unsigned (LoMo needs a home people), and literally, nothing is happening.
 It’s mad frustrating.
-However, Bartolo Colon signed a minor league contract with the Rangers this past week, which means that we are blessed with another year staring at this face.
+However, Bartolo Colon signed a minor league contract with the Rangers this past week, which means that we are blessed with another year staring at his face.

-I’m turned on.
 In other news, the unsigned dudes won’t be twiddling their thumbs until April as it looks like The Scott Boras Spring Training Invitational has legs.
 Fun!

 Free agents aside, this is a very exciting week in the world of The Turf’s fantasy baseball coverage.
 This is the week I take on the monumental